Why Philadelphia must Grow and Diversify

 OF OVERALL POPULATION 27% 48% 28% 45% 43% 16% 65% 30% 41% 31% |

-In the past, when the city's brand was not well understood or lacked connection to certain domestic populations, strategic attraction initiatives have served the city well; consider Visit Philadelphia and Campus Philly.
-The latter not only helps to retain the bright minds the city's colleges and universities educate, but it also helps to attract and connect young talent to local employers.
-Visit Philadelphia's efforts not only welcome new visitors to the city, it has elevated the city's hospitality industry as a major economic driver.
-Attraction strategies work, and we believe the city requires one for new residents, especially to focus on middle-income new residents who best represent the diversity and ethnic landscape in America.
+When Philly's brand was not well understood or lacked connection to certain domestic populations, attraction strategies have served the city well; consider Visit Philadelphia and Campus Philly.
+The latter not only helps to retain bright minds our colleges and universities educate, it also helps to attract and connect talent to local employers.
+Visit Philadelphia's efforts not only attract tourists to the city, our hospitality industry is now a major driver for Philly's economy.

-In the past, when the city's brand was not well understood or lacked connection to certain domestic populations, strategic attraction initiatives have served the city well; consider Visit Philadelphia and Campus Philly.
-The latter not only helps to retain the bright minds the city's colleges and universities educate, but it also helps to attract and connect young talent to local employers.
-Visit Philadelphia's efforts not only welcome new visitors to the city, it has elevated the city's hospitality industry as a major economic driver.
-Attraction strategies work, and we believe the city requires one for new residents, especially to focus on middle-income new residents who best represent the diversity and ethnic landscape in America.
+When Philly's brand was not well understood or lacked connection to certain domestic populations, attraction strategies have served the city well; consider Visit Philadelphia and Campus Philly.
+The latter not only helps to retain bright minds our colleges and universities educate, it also helps to attract and connect talent to local employers.
+Visit Philadelphia's efforts not only attract tourists to the city, our hospitality industry is now a major driver for Philly's economy.

 Javier Suarez is Executive Director at Live Work Philadelphia, a domestic Resident Attraction marketing program.